spring-guides/gs-accessing-data-jpa/README.md

 Create simple queries
 ----------------------------
-Spring Data JPA focuses on storing data in a relational database using JPA.
-It's most compelling feature is the ability to automatically create repository implementations, at runtime, from a repository interface.
+Spring Data JPA focuses on using JPA to store data in a relational database.
+Its most compelling feature is the ability to create repository implementations automatically, at runtime, from a repository interface.

 To see how this works, create a repository interface that works with `Customer` entities: